Equipo

 In 2020, she obtained 'Severo Ochoa'; PhD fellowship at the University of Oviedo to complete her doctoral thesis: 'On Monsters, Mothers, and Chimeras: Abjection, Vulnerability, and Resistance.
 Towards a Philosophy of Reproduction'.
 She taught at the same university and did research stays at the Praxis Research Group, CFUL (University of Lisbon), and ITRALI (University of Guadalajara).

 In 2016, she received a CONACYT scholarship to pursue a Master's in Social Anthropology at CIESAS-Sureste.
 She investigated on suicide narratives within indigenous populations and explored self-management and mutual support groups in mental health.
-She starteto think about the link between mental health, attachment and birth, following studies about traditional midwifery.
+She started to think about the link between mental health, attachment and birth, following studies about traditional midwifery.
 She graduated in Philosophy (UNED, 2015), where she was recognized with the Faculty of Philosophy's Academic Excellence Award.
 Thanks to the Santander Universities scholarship, she explored decolonial and intercultural studies during a research stay at the University Michoacana de San Nicolás de Hidalgo.

 Contact: marinasacero@gmail.com / caracero@ucm.es